Should I Get a Lawyer for a Car Accident That Wasn’t My Fault in Texas? Key Facts for Texas Drivers

 - Delaying payment intentionally

-A lawyer knows how to counter these tactics and negotiate a fair deal, especially when the at-fault driver is underinsured or uninsured.
+A lawyer knows how to counter these tactics and assist with claim discussions and negotiation efforts, especially when the at-fault driver is underinsured or uninsured.
 Learn about uninsured motorist claims and how a lawyer can help.

 How Soon Should You Hire a Lawyer?

 Timing is crucial.
 Texas has a two-year statute of limitations for personal injury claims.
-Waiting too long can jeopardize your ability to file a lawsuit or build a strong case.
+Waiting too long can jeopardize your ability to file a lawsuit or prepare and document a claim.

 The earlier you involve a lawyer, the better they can preserve evidence, contact witnesses, and guide you through the legal process.